Microsoft/IntuneDocs.hu-hu/intune/enrollment/autopilot-hybrid-connector-proxy.md

 ---
-title: Proxybeállítások konfigurálása a Active Directory Intune-összekötőhöz
+title: Configure proxy settings for the Intune Connector for Active Directory
-description: Ismerteti, hogyan konfigurálható az Intune-összekötő a Active Directory számára a meglévő helyszíni proxykiszolgálók használata esetén.
+description: Covers how to configure the Intune Connector for Active Directory to work with existing on-premises proxy servers.
 keywords: ''
 author: master11218
-ms.author: tanvira
+ms.author: erikje
-manager: smantri
+manager: dougeby
 ms.date: 4/16/2019
 ms.topic: conceptual
 ms.service: microsoft-intune